top of page

 WORK INTRODUCTION:

-‘The windhover’ is a sonnet written in 1887, dedicated to ‘Christ Our Lord’ by G. M. Hopkins.
+‘The Windhover’ is a sonnet written in 1887, dedicated to ‘Christ Our Lord’ by G. M. Hopkins.

 In the poem, the poet admires the grace of the bird ‘Windhover’.
-He is overwhelmed by the beauty of the bird and how God had created such a fascinating creature.
+He is overwhelmed by the beauty of the bird and how God created such a fascinating creature.

 WORK: